gparuthi/find_when_you_were_near/README.md

 find_when_you_were_near
 =======================

 A mini project to find when you were near a given location.
+This project came about when I really wanted to remeber which day did I visit a certain bar.

+Input is a KML file.
+I have tested it with google location history.

 Try it out here: http://intecolab.com:15000/

+To run just do:

+	python server.py

 Projects referenced: